 Clubs:

-The site first used as a cricket ground in 1873, saw its first football match in 1889 with the University School 2nd XI playing against Hastings Swifts 2nd XI.
-The field was also referred to as Drapers Field, after the family who ran the Windmill located just off Sedlescombe Road South...
+First used for cricket in 1873, Silverhill hosted its earliest known football match in 1889, when the University School 2nd XI played Hastings Swifts 2nd XI.
+The field was also known as Drapers Field, after the family who operated the nearby windmill.

-By 1902, St Leonards FC used the ground as their home pitch and were renting the Pavilion from Silverhill Cricket Club, it is during this year the football club made improvements to ground such as; levelling, drainage and the construction of a cinder footpath.
-There are records of more than one game taking place at the same time on the ground, which suggests there were at least two pitches marked out at one point.
-There was also an additional pitch described as being at Drapers Mill in 1903.
+By 1902 St Leonards FC were using the ground as their home pitch and were renting the pavilion from Silverhill Cricket Club.
+That year the football club made several improvements to the site, including levelling the surface, installing drainage and constructing a cinder footpath.
+Records show that more than one match was played simultaneously on the field at times, suggesting that at least two pitches were marked out.
+An additional pitch, described as being at Drapers Mill, was also in use in 1903.

-By the 1920s the field had become allotment gardens, before being hosting football once again after the Second World War, when the pitch was used briefly by Hollington United.
-Since then, the development of the Ponswood Industrial Estate eventually took over the field; the ground was in use into the 1970s, before eventually becoming the site of the Marshall Tufflex factory and is now the site of the ASDA car park.
+By the 1920s the field had been converted into allotment gardens, before hosting football again briefly after the Second World War, when Hollington United used the pitch.
+Over the following decades, development of the Ponswood Industrial Estate gradually consumed the site.
+The ground remained in use into the 1970s, before eventually giving way to the Marshall Tufflex factory, and is now the location of the ASDA car park.

 Also known as: Old Roar, Richmonds Field